-John W. Brace joined the Board in June 2019.
+John W. Brace, ICD.D joined the Board in June 2019.
 Mr. Brace is the current Chairman and former Chief Executive Officer of Northland Power Inc., where he served as Chief Executive Officer from 2003 to 2018 and held various positions in risk management, development, construction and operations since 1988.
 Mr. Brace served as Chair and President of the Association of Power Producers of Ontario and as a member of the Electricity Conservation and Supply Task Force.
-Mr. Brace received his Bachelor of Science degree in engineering physics from Queen's University.
+Mr. Brace received his Bachelor of Science degree in engineering physics from Queen's University and is ICD.D certified.